Katy Collins, the ex-MMA fighter, dead at 32 after brain aneurysm

 Nicknamed “The Red Dragon,” Collins racked up dozens of fights on the amateur circuit before amassing a 7-5 record in professional cage fighting.

-She suffered a brain aneurysm on Sept.
+She suffered from a ruptured brain aneurysm on Sept.
 20, which then caused a stroke and several seizures, according to a GoFundMe page set up to pay for medical and funeral expenses.

 “Katy was young and strong and full of life and love,” wrote Sarah Jones, who organized the fundraiser.
 “She leaves behind so many loved ones, family and friends who care so much for her… [and] two young sons, who will struggle to understand this, like many of us.”